kaliberjs/use-subtitles/readme.md

 When working with `@kaliber/build`, add `@kaliber/use-subtitles` to your `compileWithBabel` array.

 ## Usage
+Here's a short example demonstrating the most common use case:
-Short example.
-If your library has multiple ways to use it, show the most used one and refer to `/example` for further examples.
+Look at the `/example` directory for further examples.

 ```jsx
 import { useSubtitles } from '@kaliber/use-subtitles'